Deciding how to learn Chinese vocabulary is one of the most impactful decisions a student must make.

 With these two challenges in mind (not learning enough, and forgetting what is learned), let’s explore how to practically solve the vocabulary problem.

-No matter how good your learning strategy is, your long-term results will be suboptimal unless you have good retention strategy (to remember what you learned).
+No matter how good your learning strategy is, your long-term results will be suboptimal unless you have a good retention strategy (to remember what you learned).

 Forgetting is a great way to maximize frustration; not only must you re-learn what you forgot, but you have to do it knowing that your initial efforts were wasted.

-Unfortunately, unless you are constantly surrounded with Chinese language (like a child being forced to interact with adults for food or attention), even the most well-intentioned, ambitious students are likely to forget a majority of the Chinese they study.
+Unfortunately, unless you are constantly surrounded with Chinese language (like a child being forced to interact with adults for food or attention), even the most well-intentioned, ambitious students are likely to forget a majority of the Chinese vocabulary they study.

 “But,” you might say, “my textbook repeats new words in future lessons, won’t this keep all my memories strong?”

 Unfortunately, it won’t.
-The volume of words you learn is far greater than could be reasonably stuffed into the dialogues of your textbook with sufficient repetition to make it all stick.
+The volume of Mandarin words you learn is far greater than could be reasonably stuffed into the dialogues of your textbook with sufficient repetition to make it all stick.